 About 175m from the end of the main green, between “Thornbury” and a small telephone exchange, turn right down an enclosed path, still following the HWLT and TWCW.
 The path makes its way downhill for about 200m.
 At the bottom turn left in front of a deer fence, then almost immediately turn right through a gate in this fence to enter Eridge Old Park8.
 Head W through the parkland along a pleasant grassy track.

-In 350m go through a kissing gate and follow the path to the left, now with a stream in a wooded area down to your right.
-Continue in this direction for 500m, ignoring a permissive path off to the right.
-Where the track comes to a fence, with a metal fieldgate on the left and a wood ahead, turn right to go down a slope and across the stream.
+In 350m go through a kissing gate into a more wooded area and follow the path to the left.
+Continue on this tree-lined path at the edge of the wood for 500m, ignoring a permissive path off to the right along the way.
+Where the path comes to a fence, with a metal fieldgate on the left and a wood ahead, turn right down a slope and across a stream.

 As you climb up the slope you get a distant view of Eridge Park10 ahead on your right, across another large lake.
 After descending, follow the track briefly into some trees but almost immediately fork right as indicated into Forge Wood.
 This attractive woodland path meanders through the trees for about 300m and eventually veers left to return to the track.
 Cross over onto a footpath opposite, which turns right to run parallel to the track, heading N.

 Ignore a stile into the field on the left and follow the path across a stream.
 Climb steeply up the right-hand edge of two large fields, passing through a belt of trees between them.
 At the top of the hill follow the field edge round to the left, across a dip in the ground and back up the other side.
 In the top right-hand corner of this last field go through a gate onto the A26 (with a bus stop on your left).
 Cross this busy main road carefully, turn right and go along it for 100m.
 Just before reaching a church there is a lane on the left.